snics/dotfiles/README.md

 ## TODOs:

+- [ ] Remove custom helm settings and add asdf as default.
+- [ ] Remove NVM settings and add asdf as default.
 - [ ] Add settings for tmux.
 - [ ] Add settings for Visual Studio Code.
 - [ ] Add settings for Github Cloud IDEA.